 Hotels or motels: Students who need temporary accommodation may consider the possibility of local hotels or motels.

 J. Book your Flight Ticket

-- The earliest date you can arrive to the U.S. is 30 days prior to the start date listed in ITEM #5 of your CSUN I-20.
+The earliest date you can arrive to the U.S. is 30 days prior to the program start date listed in the section titled "Program of Study" on page #1 of your CSUN I-20.

-- The last date that you can enter the U.S. is the date listed in ITEM #5 of your CSUN I-20.
+The last date that you can enter the U.S. is on the program start date listed in the section titled "Program of study" on page #1 of your CSUN I-20.

 K. Check Transportations to Get to CSUN

 Transportation from the Los Angeles Airport (LAX) to CSUN:

 The FLYAWAY bus, which can be boarded outside each terminal at LAX.
 It departs every half-hour (24hrs) and goes non-stop to the Flyway Bus Terminal at Van Nuys, California.
 Travel time is 50 minutes and cost is approximately $9.75 one way.
 Take a taxi from the Van Nuys Terminal to the CSUN campus.
 Please visit the LAX FlyAway Bus webpage for more information.